RetroPie/RetroPie-Docs/docs/Scraper.md

 - **Thumbnails Only:** When enabled it will load lower resolution images to save space (enabled by default).

+- **Prefer screenshots:** When enabled it will load screenshots of the games instead of box art

 - **Max Image Width/Height:** Specify the max image width or height to scrape.

 - **Console Source:** Choose which database to scrape for console games: